ShaneWest11/odin-recipes/README.md

-Using basic Html to make a basic recipe website
+Using HTML to make a basic recipe website